vagarwal87/Xpresso/README.md

 This repository is intended to accompany our manuscript and enhance the reproducibility of our results.
 For more information please refer to:

-Agarwal V, Shendure J. [Predicting mRNA abundance directly from genomic sequence using deep convolutional neural networks](https://www.biorxiv.org/content/10.1101/416685v2). _**Cell Reports**_.
-(2020).
+Agarwal V, Shendure J. [Predicting mRNA abundance directly from genomic sequence using deep convolutional neural networks](https://www.biorxiv.org/content/10.1101/416685v2).
+2020. _Cell Reports_.

 These tools can be used in a variety of organisms and cell types of interest to: